 In this article:

-Google My Business is a free tool that lets you manage how your local business appears across Google products, like Maps and Search.
-If you run a business that serves customers at a particular location, or you serve customers within a designated service area, Google My Business can help people find you.
-Verified businesses on Google are twice as likely to be considered reputable by users.
+With a Business Profile on Google, you can manage how your local business shows up across Google products, like Maps and Search.
+If you run a business that serves customers at a particular location, or you serve customers within a designated service area, your Business Profile can help people find you.
+Verified businesses on Google are twice as likely to be considered reputable.

 Imagine yourself in the shoes of a potential customer.
-This customer is three blocks from your storefront and looking for exactly what you do best in the neighborhood—maybe they’ve seen your sign or heard about your business from a friend.
+This customer is 3 blocks from your storefront and looking for exactly what you do best in the neighborhood — maybe a friend recommended your business to them.
 If they search for your services on Google, what will they find?

-Maintaining your business presence on Google My Business can help customers discover the products and services you provide, contact you, and find your location.
+Your presence through your Business Profile can help customers discover the products and services that you provide, contact you, and find your location.

 - Search engine optimization, or SEO, refers to how results appear when someone uses a search engine like Google.
 We call these organic search results.
-You can’t pay to change how and where organic search results appear: they’re determined by a number of factors, like how relevant they are to the original search.
+You can’t pay to change how and where organic search results show up.
+Your results are determined by a number of factors, like how relevant they are to the original search.
 Learn how to improve your SEO.

-- Search engine marketing, or SEM, refers to ads you buy to appear near search results—it’s what you can do with Google’s online advertising program, Google Ads.
+- Search engine marketing, or SEM, refers to ads you buy to show up near search results—it’s what you can do with Google’s online advertising program, Google Ads.
 When you’re ready to advertise your business, we suggest that you get started with the easy-to-use Smart campaigns in Google Ads.

-- Google My Business helps you maintain local results, which appear in a number of ways in Maps and Search.
+- Your Business Profile on Google helps you maintain local results, which show up in a number of ways in Maps and Search.
 These results are tailored to particular geographic areas and help users find nearby businesses.
 Learn how Google ranks local results.

-You can think about the benefits of Google My Business in three categories.
+You can find the benefits of your Business Profile in 3 main categories.

 - Maintain accurate information about your business online